-TARCETED WE AVAILABLE TD Only for previous actions Only for active & new actions TARGETED WEAKNESS TR 18 19 20 21 22 23 Follow up of the originality of the publications and research proposals made by UOC researcher's.
+TARGETED WEAKNESS TR Only for previous actions Only for active & new actions 18 19 20 21 22 Follow up of the originality of the publications and research proposals made by UOC researcher's.
 All (R1-R4) Q1 Q2

 Responsible(s) Participant(s) .
-Library Office .
-Office of the Deputy General Manager (Research and Innovation) .
-Office of the Vice President for Strategic Planning and Research .
-Office of the Deputy General Manager (Finances and Resources) .
-Research and Innovation Area .
-Technology Department .
-UOC HRS4R Implementation and Monitoring Committee .
-UOC HRS4R Advisory and Working Group Indicator(s) Implementation Indicator(s) Achievement .
-Working group meetings .
-Approval by governing bodies .
-Software analysis .
-Publication
+Library Office of the Deputy General Manager for R&I Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager for Finances and Resources R&I department Technology Department UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group